ramses-tech/ramses/docs/source/event_handlers.rst

 Connecting Event Handlers
 -------------------------

 When you define event handlers in your ``__init__.py`` as described above, you can apply them on per-model basis.
 If multiple handlers are listed, they are executed in the order in which they are listed.
-Handlers are defined in the root of JSON schema using ``_event_handlers`` property.
+Handlers should be defined in the root of JSON schema using ``_event_handlers`` property.
 This property is an object, keys of which are called "event tags" and values are lists of handler names.
-Event tags are constructed of two parts: ``<type>_<action>`` whereby:
+Event tags are composed of two parts: ``<type>_<action>`` whereby:

 **type**
     Is either ``before`` or ``after``, depending on when handler should run - before view method call or after respectively.
+You can read more about when to use `before vs after event handlers <http://nefertari.readthedocs.org/en/stable/event_handlers.html#before-vs-after>`_.

 **action**
     Exact name of Nefertari view method that processes the request (action) and special names for authentication actions.

+Complete list of actions:
     * **index** - Collection GET
     * **create** - Collection POST
     * **update_many** - Collection PATCH/PUT